carpentries/lesson-development-training/episodes/22-external.md

 ### Issue and pull request templates

 Consider setting up issue and pull request templates to help newcomers who may not have much experience working on collaborative projects in GitHub.
-Such templates will prompt them to fill in answers to pre-set questions, which will help raise issues or submit pull requests in a way that’s clear, helpful and provides enough information for maintainers to act upon (without going back and forth to extract it).
+Such templates can provide a structure for the issue/pull request description, and/or prompt them to fill in answers to pre-set questions.
+Both can help contributors raise issues or submit pull requests in a way that is clear, helpful and provides enough information for maintainers to act upon (without going back and forth to extract it).
 GitHub provides a range of default templates, but you can also [write your own](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository).

 ### Other documentation